 Syrups and Sugars

 Syrups and sugars can be added to the kettle in either dry or liquid forms.
+They are called “wort extenders” since they increase the extract without little or no added investment in brewhouse vessels.

 Click on the following topics for more information on wort boiling.